Readers pay attention when they don't know what's coming next.

 Give readers what they expect, but not in the way they expect it.

-Which is a lot easier said than done, but it does work.
 I start by what I'd expect if I were reading my book.
 What paths are clear, what plots are unavoidable.
 What is the most obvious path or outcome for the scene.
+Once I get the most likely options out of the way, then I can dig deeper and find the solutions readers won't see coming.

 If you outline, check and see if you're building predictability into it.

 Sometimes I inadvertently plan predictability in my outline, with lines such as, "Nya breaks friends out of jail and escapes."
-Right there I've clearly stated what readers are going to expect to happen because that's what is going to happen.
-Odds are every reader will expect Nya to win in this case.
+Right there, I've flat out stated what readers will expect to happen because that's what is going to happen.
+Odds are every reader will assume Nya will win in this scene.

-This gives me the perfect spot in which to defy expectations.
-Instead of breaking them out, or even failing and getting caught (the next most likely scenario), I consider what else might happen.
+Which gives me the perfect spot to defy reader expectations.
+Instead of breaking her friends out, or even failing and getting caught (the next most likely scenario), I consider what else might happen:

 - Could Nya only save half?